GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% Details %}

 {% DetailsSummary %}
-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Allow DevTools to load resources, such as source maps, from Windows Shares via UNC paths**
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/hmp8j3HiLMCcqPArD9yt.svg", alt="Checkbox.", width="22", height="22" %} **Allow DevTools to load resources, such as source maps, from remote file paths**.
+Disabled by default for security reasons.
 {% endDetailsSummary %}

+{% Aside 'caution' %}
+[Remote file paths are a security vulnerability](https://bugs.chromium.org/p/chromium/issues/detail?id=1342722).
+It is best to use this option only if you are aware of consequences.
+{% endAside %}

+If left disabled, DevTools logs to the **Console** messages similar to the following:

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/mGlaXEprcQk0ktzVP6RJ.png", alt="A message in the Console informing that loading from a remote file path is prohibited for security reasons.", width="800", height="347" %}

 {% endDetails %}